x-insky/wso/README.md

 It allows you to operate vehicle (and user) objects on three levels of authority, i.e. roles: customer, employee and site administrator.

 ### Functionalities
 Diversified number of available activities, depending on the role on the site, which determines the level of entitlements.
 Roles set from above and assigned to a specific user.
 Extended functionality available after login.
-Browse the website, offers (ie lists and groups of vehicles) and search for cars carried out identically for the user not logged in.
+Browse the website, offers (i.e. lists and groups of vehicles) and search for cars carried out identically for the user not logged in.
 Any role supports login and logout.

 Role | Possible operations (working actions in bold)
 ------------ | -------------
 Customer | account registration, **booking a car**, **review of own reservations and bookings**, **modification/cancellation of reservations**, car rental, ...
-Employee | approval/rejection of reservations, car rental, loan settlement, finances, vehicle maintenance (periodic, technical tests, repairs), ...
+Employee | approval/rejection of reservations, car rental, reservations settlement, finances, vehicle maintenance (periodic, technical tests, repairs), ...
 Administrator | **adding and editing of cars**, **creation/modification of promotions**, **creation/modification of service notifications**, **management of users**, ...

 ### A working trial version